Published on: 08/10/17

-Endocannabinoid signalling is found throughout the key areas related to stress, in particular the Hypothalamic-Pituitary-Adrenal (HPA) Axis which is responsible for controlling cortisol and other stress hormones.
-Endocannabinoid receptors have also been discovered in the amygdala, part of the limbic system crucially involved in emotions and memory, in particular fear.
+Endocannabinoid signaling is found throughout the key areas related to stress, in particular, the Hypothalamic-Pituitary-Adrenal (HPA) Axis which is responsible for controlling cortisol and other stress hormones.
+Endocannabinoid receptors have also been discovered in the amygdala, part of the limbic system crucially involved in emotions and memory, in particular, fear.

 Scientists suggest a functioning endocannabinoid system in the HPA axis and amygdala allows the body to cope with high stress levels, while disrupted ECS signalling can cause an inability to adapt to chronic stress.

 Researchers at the Vanderbilt University of Medicine have also observed how one endocannabinoid in particular, 2-AG, play a key role in stress resilience.
 They found that mice whose amygdalas were supplemented with 2-AG showed a higher level of stress resistance and the opposite effect was noted on mice who were 2-AG deficient.
 They concluded “deficiencies in natural cannabinoids could result in a predisposition to developing PTSD and depression.
 Boosting this signalling system could represent a new treatment approach for these stress-linked disorders.”